sayeedajmal/Applications/ConnectX/README.md

-# PERSONALCHAT CHATING FOR ANDROID
+# ConnectX CHATING FOR ANDROID

-<b>PersonalChat for Android is a realtime chating app writtern in java using Firebase.
+<b>ConnectX for Android is a realtime chating app writtern in java using Firebase.

 <img src="icon.png" width="100px">

-PersonalChat allows to send and receive text messages, photos.</b>
+ConnectX allows to send and receive text messages, photos.</b>

 # SCREENSHOTS